Call now in confidence immediate help & advice 24/7

 Two men in 1-1 therapy in Cumbria

-The addiction treatment programme in Cumbria is generally structured the same for patients suffering from each substance.
+The addiction treatment programme in Cumbria is generally structured the same for rehab patients suffering from each substance.

 • Medical detox

-• Behavioural therapy (e.g. CBT, DBT)
+• Behavioural therapy (e.g. C3BT, DBT)

 • Licensed counselling